TABLE OF CONTENTS

 Learn Everything About Cannabis Strains at Cannabis Training University

-The one and the only way you’ll learn everything there is to know is by enrolling at CTU.
 No longer will you wonder if you should pick sativa or indica.
 No longer will you ask what the difference between indica and sativa.
 By enrolling at Cannabis Training University, you’ll be empowered with all the knowledge that will propel you into the cannabis industry.
-Learn more about strains and their specific impact by enrolling at Cannabis Training University today.

 Looking for a budtending job?
 Want to find a dispensary job?
 Want to be a paid cannabis grower?
 Want to start your own cannabis edibles business?

-If you are looking for a marijuana job and want to start a cannabis career enroll today at the industry-leading online cannabis college.
+If you are looking for a marijuana job and want to start a cannabis career enroll today.
 Cannabis Training University is the most recognized and accepted cannabis certification provider in the industry.
 Start at CTU and get the knowledge you need to set yourself apart from the rest.
-Enroll today at Cannabis Training University and get yourself in the running for a cannabis career today!
+CTU is the only IACET accredited cannabis college.